EliziumNet/Loopz/resources/docs/bulk-renamer.md

 Now that we have our somewhat finalised version, lets see how this looks in a batch:

-(actually, the screen shot below uses the [Top](#parameter-ref.top) parameter to reduce the number of item processed, for brevity)
+(actually, the screen shot below uses the [Top](#parameter-ref.top) parameter to reduce the number of items processed, for brevity)

 ![picture](../images/bulk-rename.MOVE-TO-ANCHOR-FINAL.with-post-SPACES.jpg)